judiihh/holbertonschool-web_back_end/README.md

+# 🚀 JavaScript Projects

+This repository contains two JavaScript projects focusing on different aspects of JavaScript programming.

+## 📚 Projects

-# 🚀 ES6 JavaScript Project
+### 1. ES6 Basic JavaScript Project

-This project focuses on learning and implementing ES6 (ECMAScript 2015) features in JavaScript.
+Focuses on learning and implementing ES6 (ECMAScript 2015) basic features in JavaScript.

-## 🎯 Learning Objectives
+#### 🎯 Learning Objectives
 - Understanding ES6 and its new features
 - Working with constants and variables
 - Block-scoped variables